Mohamed-HAMMANE/Sniper/README.md

 **"Unknown Event" logs?**
 - The bot includes a custom decoder for Magic Eden V2 listings.
 If you see `Found UNKNOWN listing: ...`, the custom parser successfully extracted the price from a raw transaction!

+## 🔮 Next Strategic Move (Suggestion)
+The biggest remaining bottleneck is the Magic Eden API call (adds 200-800ms latency).
+We could implement **Local Transaction Building** (building the raw bytes yourself using Buffer).
+This would save that ~0.5s latency and make your sniper significantly faster than competitors using the public API.

 ## License
 MIT